modit-templates/node-mongo/README.md

 node-mongo
 ==========

-example webapp - use to test your local Docker/Fig setup
+Dockerized example webapp using Node.js and MongoDB

+run with `fig up`